roots/trellis/README.md

 - example.dev/
 ```

+Note: The full paths to these directories must not contain spaces or else Ansible will fail.
+See https://github.com/ansible/ansible/issues/8555.

 ## Usage

-1. Edit `Vagrantfile`:
-  - Set the `config.vm.hostname` variable to your hostname.
-  - Set the `bedrock_path` variable to a local relative path for a Bedrock project (#2 above).
-2. Edit `group_vars/development` and add your WordPress site(s).
+1. Edit `group_vars/development` and add your WordPress site(s).
 See [Options](#options) below for details.
-3. Optionally add any dev hostnames to your local `/etc/hosts` file (or use the [hostsupdater plugin](https://github.com/cogitatio/vagrant-hostsupdater)).
+2. Optionally add any dev hostnames to your local `/etc/hosts` file (or use the [hostsupdater plugin](https://github.com/cogitatio/vagrant-hostsupdater)).
-4. Run `vagrant up`.
+3. Run `vagrant up`.

+Vagrant automatically reads `group_vars/development` and creates a synced folder for each of the sites.

+You probably don't need to edit your `Vagrantfile` and should avoid it unless you need more advanced configuration.

-Tip: If you leave the default `type: 'nfs'` for the synced folder in step 1 above, see the vagrant docs section ["Root Privilege Requirement"](https://docs.vagrantup.com/v2/synced-folders/nfs.html) for how to avoid having to type your password with every `vagrant up`.
+Tip: Assuming you leave the default `type: 'nfs'` for `config.vm.synced_folder` (in `Vagrantfile`), see the vagrant docs section ["Root Privilege Requirement"](https://docs.vagrantup.com/v2/synced-folders/nfs.html) for how to avoid having to type your password with every `vagrant up`.

 ### Servers/Environments